yuzushioh/NorenBannerNotification/README.md

   - `onTap`

 3. Create a NorenView and define what you want to do when on tap and how long you want it to be displayed.
+   You can set either 'onTap' or 'onTapDismiss' method to your view.
+At the end, you have to set 'show()' to display.
 ```swift
   let norenView = NorenManager.createNorenView(designedView, norenInformation: NorenInformation(body: "You have new messages"))
                                               //Your designed view comes here. *It has to comform to `NorenViewType`